huggingface/datasets/datasets/ascent_kb/README.md

 ### Supported Tasks and Leaderboards

-The dataset of commonsense assertions can be used in a wide range of downstream tasks such as commonsense question answering or dialogue systems.
+The dataset can be used in a wide range of downstream tasks such as commonsense question answering or dialogue systems.